clearblueskymind/ContemplativeRuleOfLife/Practices/2025-07-04_Morning-Porch-Practice.md

 2 to 4 slow rounds.
 This is gravity’s gentle prayer.”

+> > “Now that you’re standing steady,
+> holding strength in both hands—begin the sacred descent.”

+> “Inhale: lengthen tall through the crown.
+> Exhale: bend the knees gently—just enough to awaken the thighs.
+> Inhale: rise again with awareness.
+> Repeat 2 to 3 times.
+> Let this be effort without strain, depth without collapse.”

+> “Then pause.
+Bow slightly.
+> Let the dumbbells touch the earth.
+> Release them.”

+> “Now sink into the full resting squat.
+> Feet grounded, spine relaxed, hips open.
+> Place palms or fists on the ground in front of you.
+> Let the spine round.
+Let the hips soften.”

+> “This is the final bow before stillness.
+> Nothing to lift.
+Nothing to hold.
+> Just breath and gravity.”

 ---

-### 8. Forward Bend Inversion
-> “Let the head hang.
-> Let the spine curve.
-> Let the floor receive your weight like a blessing.
-> Nothing is upside down in God’s sight.”

----

-### 9. Seiza Mantra Meditation
+### 8. Seiza Mantra Meditation
 > “Back on the bench.
 > OM with the inhale.
 > HUNG with the exhale.